Rehan-MALAK/Lenovo_Thinkpad_X201/README.md

 Open the laptop, clean it, remove Intel Centrino Wireless-N 1000 pci card and put it back.

-I know this sounds crazy, but if you have the exact same kernel messages and if you have time to lose, just give it a try !
+I know this sounds crazy, but if you have the exact same kernel messages and if you have time to lose, just give it a try and you will see in Linux bugzilla that I'm not the only one !

 ### Upgrade BIOS with a already working Grub2 Linux